ammonshepherd/track-n-treat/D3-Instructions-Part-2.md

 states there is a path to follow.
 The next part is the path to the image.
 We use the name of the candy supplied from the `candyObject` object.
 All of the image files have the same name as those used in the data (the json file), so each different candy can use the specific image for that candy.
+So `candyObject.candy` returns 'Kitkat', or 'Snickers' or 'Twix', etc. The `+` plus signs in the code combine the string parts (those within the single quotes) with the variable.

+All of the jpg files are in the 'images' directory, which is in the same directory where this file is.

-Assign the svg element a class of 'bar' so we can style it if we need to.
+Next, assign the svg element a class of 'bar' so we can style it if we need to.

 The x position is dealt with elsewhere.
 The first time through the loop, for the very first instance, it is zero.
 Subsequent instances have an increased x